AndMu/YiScanner/README.md

-# Yi Camera FTP Scanner and Video Clips Downloader
+# Yi Camera FTP Scanner and Video Clips/Images Downloader

-Application supports two modes - arguments explictly specified in command promt and configuration based.
+The application supports two modes - arguments explicitly specified in command prompt and configuration based.
-It can also run as Windows service
+It can also run as Windows service.

 ## Configuration via service.json
-In this mode application will monitor designated cameras
+In this mode, application will monitor designated cameras

 ```
 "Scan": 30,